mateuszmrozewski/CarND-Traffic-Sign-Classifier-Project/README.md

 The accuracy of captured images is 100% while it was 94.8% on the testing set thus is seems the model is overfitting.

+The top 5 softmax probabilities also show very high confidence in the predictions leading to the confirmation of the fact that model might be overfitting.

 ## Final thoughts
 This project was an interesting follow up to the Deep Learning Nanodegree.
 I got a chance to practice more what I have learnt previously.
 I know that I could push it further by trying to augment the training dataset